Copenhagen Marathon 2014/2015

 the usual busy bustle will be even livelier in honour of the occasion.
 The overall

 impression of the course is flat.
 The highest point will occur around the 20K-mark,

 where the street reaches 15 m above ground level.

-The next Copenhagen Marathon will be held on 19 May 2013 (date to be confirmed).
+The next Copenhagen Marathon will be held on 25 May 2015.
 The

 event will as usual include all the traditional facilities of a marathon event:

 A three-day Sports Expo, pastaparty, pace makers, water and energy drinks